This traditional ossobuco recipe is rich, full of flavour and super easy to make at home. Serve on any occasion for the perfect Italian meal.

 - Bread: Grilled sourdough bread or ciabatta is the most simple side dish.
 And it allows you to make “scarpetta”, basically you dip the bread in the brothy sauce and wipe the remaining sauce off the plate.

-To serve, reheat, covered, in preheated oven to 150 C /300 F, for about 30 minutes, adding a little extra broth (or water) to prevent the meat from drying out.
+To serve: reheat, covered, in preheated oven to 150 C /300 F, for about 30 minutes, adding a little extra broth (or water) to prevent the meat from drying out.

-Yes!
+Yes, you can!
 Transfer the cooked meat and its juices to an airtight container, and store in the freezer for up to 1 month.

 Thaw the meat overnight in the refrigerator, which maintains a food-safe temperature, then reheat as suggested above.